 Under State law, there is no explicit bonded indebtedness limitation, although the tax rate limits described above under "TAX RATE LIMITATIONS" effectively impose a limit on the incurrence of debt.
 Such tax rate limits require school districts to demonstrate the ability to pay new debt secured by the district's debt service tax from a tax rate of \$0.50, and to pay all debt and operating expenses which must be paid from receipts of the district's maintenance tax from a tax not to exceed the maintenance tax limit described under the caption "TAX RATE LIMITATIONS."
-In demonstrating compliance with the requirement, a district may take into account State equalization payments, and, effective September 1, 1997, if compliance with such requirement is contingent on receiving State assistance, a district may not adopt a tax rate for a year for purposes of paying the principal of and interest on the bonds unless the district credits to the interest and sinking fund of the bond the amount of state assistance received or to be received in that year.
-The State Attorney General reviews a district's calculations showing the compliance with such test as a condition to the legal approval of the debt.
-The Bonds are "new debt" and are therefore subject to the \$0.50 threshold tax rate test.
+In demonstrating compliance with the requirement, a district may take into account State equalization payments, and, effective September 1, 1997, if compliance with such requirement is contingent on receiving State assistance, a district may not adopt a tax rate for a year for purposes of paying the principal of and interest on the bonds unless the district redits to the interest and sinking fund of the bond the amount of state assistance with such received or to be received in that year.
+The State Attorney General reviews a district's calculations showing the compliance with terefore subject to the \$0.50 threshold tax rate test.
 See also "TAX RATE LIMITATIONS".